Motivation

 You can remove your runners from your profile.
 Once removed from your profile page, the runner will not be able to connect to the back-end anymore.

-On your own machine, the runner registration information is stored in the .runner file.
-If you remove this file, the runner will still exist on the server, but you will have no way to connect to it anymore.
+file.
+If you remove this file, the runner will still exist on the server, but you will not have a way to connect to the server anymore.

 Running the runner